 What Kind of Dog Food Does Dog Chow Offer?

-The Dog Chow brand of dog food offers a wide variety of product choices for adult dogs, puppies, and senior dogs.
+The Dog Chow brand of dog food offers a wide variety of product choices for adult dogs, puppies, and senior dogs in the form of dry and wet foods.
 There are a number of recipes formulated for dogs of certain life stages and breed sizes, as well as recipes for picky eaters.
-AT this time, Dog Chow does not offer any wet food or canned food products – they only offer dry foods.

 Here is a list of Dog Chow dry dog food recipes: